Amirpy-m/Simple_rock_paper_scissors_game/README.md

 I made it with random modul.

-this code csn be a good practice for working with moduls, lists and ifs in python.
+this code can be a good practice for working with moduls, lists and ifs in python.